- The right to participate in the EASA community; specifically

 EASA has organised a series of immensely successful conferences, and sponsors the publication of a major international journal and book series.
 It is looking to diversify its activities during the coming years, to expand and consolidate the work of the Networks and to introduce new scientific activities for the promotion of Social Anthropology as a discipline.
 We hope you will be with us as we take EASA into the future.

-what type of membership is right for you?
+What type of membership is right for you?

 If you are presenting at the conference and hence obliged to join EASA, but are not an anthropologist nor working within anthropology, please email membership(at)easaonline.org to request special guest status.
+Special Guest status is not a membership, so the non-member (conference) registration rates would apply.

 EASA is a Charity registered in England and Wales.